Do Geisha Sleep with their Clients?

 Geisha are not courtesans.
 The image of geisha as prostitutes was popularized by American soldiers after World War II.
-Geisha have always been a symbol of beauty and elegance, so girls from lower social classes tended to introduce themselves to American soldiers as geisha.
-That’ s how the myth spread all over the world.
+The geisha has always been a symbol of beauty and elegance, so girls from lower social classes tended to introduce themselves to American soldiers as geisha.
+That’s how the myth spread all over the world.

-There were, however, courtesans working arm-in-arm with geisha at the same entertainment districts.
+During the Edo Period, there were courtesans working arm-in-arm with geisha at the same entertainment districts.
 They were called Tayū ( 太夫 ) and Oiran ( 花魁 ).
-Tayu were the high-ranked courtesans, dressed in amazingly flashy kimono and wearing heavy hairstyles.
+Tayu was the high-ranked courtesans, dressed in amazingly flashy kimonos and wearing heavy hairstyles.